 A world class downhill mountain-bike track, a para-gliding launch pad, ski slopes: these would all be attractive to adventurers, but ...

-Not Downhill mountain bikers
+Downhill mountain bikers excluded

-The great mountain-bike track starts at the Springs and ends in Glenorchy, far from the proposed cable car base station and the Pinnacle Centre.
+The great mountain-bike track on the mountain starts at the Springs and ends in Glenorchy, far from the proposed cable car base station and the Pinnacle Centre.
 In order to capture these users the MWCC proposed a new track from the Pinnacle to The Cascades, but the route was too dangerous and the cost of making it safe was exorbitant.
 Everyone agreed the money would be better spent elsewhere.
 There will be no stampede of mountain-biker users.

 The MWCC says of Para-gliding: “Park, Ride, Fly, Repeat."